VCCBeginnerCoding/katacoda-scenarios/PythonWeek2/step10.md

 As further work you can do the following steps to explore nested lists:
 - Retrieve the cost of Mike's Paninis
 - Edit the cost of Tom's Milk to £1 instead
-- Delete the Eggs array from Lily's shopping list
+- Delete the Eggs and their cost from Lily's shopping list